aerotron1/ISDB/README.md

 - Created the ISDB express app on vs code.
 - Sketched a model diagram for the schema.
 - Started user stories.
-- Deployed express App and removed unused code.
+- Deployed express App using Mongodb Atlas and Heroku - Removed unused code.

 2. What are you going to work on next

-- Implement project data and create entities for tracks, albums, artists and genres.
+- Implement project data and create entities for users, tracks, albums, artists and genres.
 - Define and create a Schema and model with reference to the model diagram.
+- Upload data .csv files using mongorestore
 - Create ejs files.

 3. What blockers you have (if any)

 - Create user stories for API.

+16/01/22

+1. What have you done so far

+- Implement project data and create entities for tracks.
+- Define and create a Schema and model for tracks with reference to the model diagram.

+2. What are you going to work on next

+- Implement project data and create entities for albums, artists and genres.
+- Define and create a Schema and model with reference to the model diagram.
+- Upload data .csv files using mongorestore
+- Create ejs files.

+3. What blockers you have (if any)

+- App Error when launching it.
+Going through github commits to see if changes caused the error.
+Error caused due to tracks.js model code.
+- Error received when uploading data using mongorestore.
+Used mongoimport but issue arised with incorrect connection string.

+17/01/22

+1. What have you done so far

+- Work on user model..

+2. What are you going to work on next

+-

+3. What blockers you have (if any)

+-

 ## Usage